Saturday, April 22, 2017

 Christian Name Calling: Don't Use This Word (Pt 1)

-The list of widely used derogatory names for followers of Jesus Christ is actually quite short: Jesus Freaks, True Believers, Holy Rollers, and Bible Thumpers is about it.
+The list of widely used derogatory names for followers of Jesus Christ is actually quite short: Jesus Freaks, True Believers, Holy Rollers, and Bible Thumpers.
+That's about it.
 Those wishing to insult or demean Christ's adherents have pretty much given up the hunt for a concise pejorative.
 They just cite the most ancient moniker: Christians.
 Once it is clear who they're talking about, the descriptors flow freely—as in "Christians are . . . hypocrites, judgmental, superstitious, anti-science, bigots, haters."
 And the list goes on.

 But that's not what this post is about.
 I wanna talk about what followers of Jesus Christ call themselves and one another.
 Most importantly what we should never call ourselves or each other.